OGRECave/blender2ogre/README.md

 If you have `OGRETOOLS_XML_CONVERTER` set to a `OgreXMLConverter.exe` path, then the export dialogue will display options relevant for the Ogre (v1) mesh format.

-If you have `OGRETOOLS_XML_CONVERTER` set to a `OgreMeshTool.exe` path, then the export dialogue will display options relevant for the OgreNext (v2) mesh format.
-If you do want to export in the OgreNext (v2.*) format, make sure in the `Export dialogue > General Settings > Mesh Export Version` is set to V2.
+If you have `OGRETOOLS_XML_CONVERTER` set to a `OgreMeshTool.exe` path, then the export dialogue will display options relevant for the OgreNext (v2.) mesh format.
+If you do want to export in the OgreNext (v2.) format, make sure in the `Export dialogue > General Settings > Mesh Export Version` is set to V2.
 The following combinations of parameters are recommended by the `OgreMeshTool.exe` help screen:
-* Recommended params for modern DESKTOP (with normal mapping): **OgreMeshTool -e -t -ts 4 -O puqs sourcefile [destfile]**
+* Recommended params for modern DESKTOP (with normal mapping): **OgreMeshTool -e -t -ts 4 -O puqs sourcefile [destfile]
-* Recommended params for GLES2 (with normal mapping): **OgreMeshTool -e -t -ts 4 -O qs sourcefile [destfile]**
-* Recommended params for modern DESKTOP (without normal mapping): **OgreMeshTool -e -O puqs sourcefile [destfile]**
-* Recommended params for GLES2 (w/out normal mapping): **OgreMeshTool -e -O qs sourcefile [destfile]** You can check the arguments passed to `OgreMeshTool.exe` in the Blender console. (`Window Menu > Toggle System Console`) As of 18/09/2021, Blender will export the material format in a Ogre (V1) format.
+* Recommended params for modern DESKTOP (without normal mapping): **OgreMeshTool -e -O puqs sourcefile [destfile] You can check the arguments passed to `OgreMeshTool.exe` in the Blender console. (`Window Menu > Toggle System Console`) Blender will export the material format in a Ogre (V1) format.
 This is not compatible with OgreNext (V2.*).
-You will need to manually convert them to a material.json file.
+You should manually convert them to a material.json file.
+See the [Ogre Wiki: HLMS Materials](https://wiki.ogre3d.org/HLMS+Materials) for more information.

 ## Importing meshes
 As of `blender2ogre` version *0.8.2*, the Kenshi Importer has been integrated into `blender2ogre` with the following features: